anveshneta/my_snowflake/README.md

 ## **Pipeline Overview**

 ### **Steps**

-1. **Data Ingestion**:
+The pipeline.py script orchestrates the end-to-end data pipeline for the Game Performance Data project.
+It performs the following steps:

+## Connect to Snowflake:
+Establishes a connection to your Snowflake account using the snowflake.snowpark library.
+Ensures secure interaction with the Snowflake database for data ingestion and transformation.

+## Load Data into Snowflake:
-   - Load game performance data from a CSV file into Snowflake.
+Handles both full load and incremental load of game performance data from CSV files into Snowflake tables:

-2. **Data Transformation**:
-   - Use dbt models to calculate total turnover by venue, total revenue by EGM and venue, and a daily turnover and revenue summary.

-3. **Data Quality Checks**:
+## Full Load:
+Reads the CSV file (Data_Engineer_Challenge_input.csv) and loads it into the GAME_PERFORMANCE_DATA table.
+## Incremental Load:
+Reads the incremental CSV file (incremental_data.csv) and loads it into a staging table GAME_PERFORMANCE_INCREMENTAL.
+## Run dbt Models:
+Executes dbt transformations by running models in a predefined sequence:

+game_performance_incremental.sql: Merges incremental data into the GAME_PERFORMANCE_DATA table. daily_summary.sql: Creates daily turnover and revenue summaries. total_turnover_by_venue.sql: Aggregates total turnover by venue. revenue_by_egm_and_venue.sql: Aggregates revenue by EGM and venue.
+## Run dbt Tests:
+Validates data quality using dbt tests.
+This ensures:

-   - Ensure non-null values in key columns.
+Non-null values in key columns.
-   - Validate date formats for the `BUS_DATE` column.
+Valid date formats in the BUS_DATE column.
-   - Ensure positive values for `TURNOVER_SUM` and `GAMES_PLAYED_SUM`.
+Positive values for TURNOVER_SUM and GAMES_PLAYED_SUM.
+## Truncate Staging Table:
+After processing the incremental data, the staging table GAME_PERFORMANCE_INCREMENTAL is truncated to prepare for the next incremental load.

+## Pipeline Completion:
+Prints success messages after completing each step to confirm the pipeline execution.
 ---

 ## **Setup Instructions**